Achievable logoAchievable logo

 Capitalization

 Funds are sometimes classified by the size of the companies they invest in.
-Market capitalization is the easiest way to measure the size of a company, which is found by multiplying a company’s outstanding common stock shares by its market value.
+Market capitalization is a common way to measure company size.
+It’s calculated by multiplying a company’s outstanding common shares by the current market price per share.
 For example, a small-cap growth fund invests exclusively in smaller companies.

-While knowing each market capitalization category isn’t heavily tested on the exam, here are the five primary ones:
+While knowing every market-cap category isn’t heavily tested on the exam, here are the five primary ones:

 Mega-cap